helium/HIP/0071-scaling-helium-transparently.md

 ## Keys

-ECDSA keys are commonly used in public DLTs which would have been a challenge here since Helium uses ED25519 keys, fortunately Hedera also chose ED25519 keys for transaction signing meaning that transitioning wallets from Helium to Hedera is trivial and wany wallets are available.
+ECDSA keys are commonly used in public DLTs which would have been a challenge here since Helium uses ED25519 keys, fortunately Hedera also chose ED25519 keys for transaction signing meaning that transitioning wallets from Helium to Hedera is trivial and many wallets are available.

 ## Rust